KashifAhmed/Near_Me/README.md

 * Pre-Request ionic.
 * For testing in browser run 'ionic serve'.
-* For run on android
+* For run on android.

  >> ionic platform add android / ios

 After sucessfully add platfrom then run on your device.